The EverDrive 64 is quite possibly the greatest product to have ever been released for the N64. And it’s not even made by Nintendo.

 Yes, but not in the way you may think.

-The EverDrive 64 does not and cannot (currently, at least) act as a memory card.
+The EverDrive 64 doesn’t (currently, at least) act as a memory card.
 You still need to have a memory card inserted into the controller for games that require it.

 However, you can back-up the data of your memory card to the EverDrive 64 (and transfer it back to the same or a different memory card).